Food deserts by country: East Africa

-Accordingly, households within the same food desert source food differently.
+Households within the same food desert source food differently.
 Most neighborhoods have a mix of various income levels.
 Those with higher incomes have better access to transportation and are more likely to shop at the nearest grocery store.
 Lower income households tend to stick to sourcing food from local vendors with more limited operating hours or through pastoralism.
-The African Food Security Urban Network (AFSUN) found that nearly 70% of poor urban African households sourced part of their food needs from vendors and traders and 79% of these households utilized a supermarket.
+In 2014, the African Food Security Urban Network (AFSUN) found that nearly 70% of poor urban African households sourced part of their food needs from vendors and traders and 79% of these households utilized a supermarket.
 When these studies took frequency into account, it was found that poor Africans use informal vendors more often for most of their needs and go to supermarkets to buy large quantities of a staple.

 With economic growth contributing to the building of supermarkets and other urban renewal practices, land space is taken from pastoral communities that grow and harvest their own food and reduces the resources vendors use to attain the products they sell, limiting their business practices and giving rise to food deserts in Africa.
-Modern food systems in towns and cities are coming about rapidly changing and destabilizing the already high food insecurity practices already in place.
+Modern food systems in towns and cities are rapidly changing, and destabilizing the already high food insecurity practices already in place.

-The AFSUN survey results indicate a wide variety of factors, such as gender, income, and education affect access to nutritious food.
+The 2014 AFSUN survey results indicate a wide variety of factors, such as gender, income, and education affect access to nutritious food.
 Households headed by a man have greater access to food than those headed by a woman.
 This is due to various socio-political towards women that do not affect modern, Western women who have more access to financial opportunities.
 In Africa, female heads of households are twice as likely to be food insecure than men.
 Women have less mobility within Africa and thus rely more on less secure food sourcing practices.

 South Africa

 Transportation problems

-African cities suffer from a large degree of fragmentation which leads to the poor having to utilize public transportation to travel large distances, spending up to 3 hours a day in transit.
-With much of the day wasted in transit, poor Africans have less time to spend on shopping or preparing food which forces them to buy more expensive, less nutritious, already prepared foods from either street vendors or restaurants.
-This fragmentation and mobility also leads to many poor Africans shopping for groceries in places outside their township.
-A study in Soweto, Johannesburg in 2004 showed most urban poor spend about 50% of their expenses in places outside of the towns in which they reside.
+African cities suffer from a large degree of fragmentation, which leads to the poor having to utilize public transportation to travel large distances, spending up to 3 hours a day in transit.
+This transportation problem is further exacerbated by the severely deteriorating road infrastructure and less than ideal public rail transport.
+With much of the day wasted in transit, poor Africans have less time to spend on shopping or preparing food, which forces them to buy more expensive, less nutritious, already prepared foods from either street vendors or restaurants.
+This fragmentation and mobility leads to many poor Africans shopping for groceries in places outside their township.
+A 2004 study in Soweto, Johannesburg, showed that most urban poor spend about 50% of their expenses in places outside their local area.